pudly/schmopera-hugo/content/articles/pagliacci-alone-makes-festive-shocking-season-opener.md

 Perhaps they were playing Silvio as a kind of foreigner in the world the production set up, but then one has to ask oneself why Silvio's brief interaction with Nedda just before the show-within-a-show is entirely sung in English.
 It's a rather confusing choice to commit to singing the opera almost entirely in English, and it took me out of the performance a little.

-Fortunately, it did not take me out enough to dull the effect of this fresh new way of

-presenting opera.
-I have overheard whispers from older patrons of Boston Lyric Opera that it is

-a shame that BLO does not have an opera house that it can call home.
-In light of this

-performance, I have to say I am inclined to disagree: if BLO had a proper opera house, I

-scarcely think they would dare to try something so crazy as to open Pagliacci with a full-blown

-interactive carnival instead of yet another performance of Cavalleria rusticana.
-This Pagliacci,
+Fortunately, it did not take me out enough to dull the effect of this fresh new way of presenting opera.
+I have overheard whispers from older patrons of Boston Lyric Opera that it is a shame that BLO does not have an opera house that it can call home.
+In light of this performance, I have to say I am inclined to disagree: if BLO had a proper opera house, I scarcely think they would dare to try something so crazy as to open _Pagliacci_ with a full-blown interactive carnival instead of yet another performance of _Cavalleria rusticana_.

-therefore, is a testament to the effectiveness of BLO’s installation operas, and I cannot wait to

-see what is to come next.
+This _Pagliacci_, therefore, is a testament to the effectiveness of BLO's installation operas, and I cannot wait to see what is to come next.